 Saliva Drug testing is the preferred test in most situations.

 Saliva Testing measures a shorter timeframe from hours to 2-3 days depending on the substance used, it is preferred by most employee organisations and employees.

-The issue of Privacy is usually overcome with thorough consultation with employees and agreement on a appropriate solution.
+Any legal concerns, or issues of privacy are usually overcome with thorough consultation with employees and agreement on a appropriate solution.

 Who conducts the testing

-Many companies do not use this approach due to specific company policy regarding non negative results e.g. a non punitive response.
+Again, this will be determined by the organisations Drug and Alchol Policy, as many companies do not use this approach due to the specific company policy regarding non negative results e.g. a non punitive response.

-While both cases can apply in the Australian workplace, it is advised that the collectors do undertake the training available as it assists in producing a qualified and more accurate result due to the competencies gained by the collector in obtaining and conducting the test using the correct procedure.
-The experience is invaluable if there is an issue with test results or complications with the test.
+While both cases can apply in the Australian workplace, it is advised that the collectors do undertake the training available as it assists in producing a qualified and more accurate results due to the competencies gained by the collector in obtaining and conducting the test using the correct procedure.
+The experience is invaluable if there is an issue with test results, donor response to a non-negative screening test, or complications with the test.

 Ask for advice